bangbangsoftware/binder/README.md

 npm start

 # build for production with minification
-npm run build - yet to do (Might use rollup)
+npm run build - yet to do (Might use rollup or snowpack)

 # run unit tests
 npm run unit - currently there are none